FlyingGraysons/RasPi-OpenCV-Install/README.md

 # RasPi-OpenCV-Install
 This script will install all the neccessary tools for openCV developement on a raspberry pi.
 It will install openCV 2, with python binding for python 2.7, or for python3 using pip3.
 The difference in executable is `install-cv.sh` vs `install-cv.sh-python3`.
+It also creates a virtualenv called `cv`, which is where it stores the dependecies for opencv.

 The installed tools by `install-cv.sh` are:
  - Pip
  - Python 2.7